samrajan97/Song_learning_predispositions_flycatchers/README.md

 - "syllable_length" = Second temporal measure, mean syllable length in a song
 - "song_length" = Third temporal measure, song length
 - "syllable_gap" = Fourth temporal measure, mean intersyllable gap length in a song
-- "tempo" = Fifth temporal measure, number of syllables/song length
+- "tempo" = Fifth temporal measure, number of syllables in a song/song length
-- "Overall_Min_Freq" = Mean minimum frequency of syllables in a song
+- "Overall_Min_Freq" = Mean of minimum frequency of syllables in a song
-- "Overall_Max_Freq" = Mean maximum frequency of syllables in a song
+- "Overall_Max_Freq" = Mean of maximum frequency of syllables in a song
-- "Mean_frequency_Mean" = Mean of mean frequency of syllables in a song
+- "Mean_frequency_Mean" = Mean of the mean frequency of syllables in a song
-- "Mean frequency Variance" = Mean of mean frequency variance of syllables in a song
+- "Mean frequency Variance" = Mean of the variance in mean frequency across syllables in a song
-- "Mean_frequency_Maximum" = Mean of mean frequency maximum of syllables in a song
+- "Mean_frequency_Maximum" = Mean of the maximum mean frequency of syllables in a song
-- "Mean_frequency_Minimum" = Mean of mean frequency minimum of syllables in a song
+- "Mean_frequency_Minimum" = Mean of the minimum mean frequency of syllables in a song
 - "Mean frequency Start" = Mean of mean frequency at the start of syllables in a song
 - "Mean frequency End" = Mean of mean frequency at the end of syllables in a song
-- "Wiener_entropy_Mean" = Mean of mean wiener entropy of syllables in a song
+- "Wiener_entropy_Mean" = Mean of the mean wiener entropy of syllables in a song
-- "Wiener_entropy_Variance" = Mean of wiener entropy variance of syllables in a song
+- "Wiener_entropy_Variance" = Mean of the variance in wiener entropy across syllables in a song

 Missing data codes: NA